Dida Clifton

 Dida Clifton:

-I didn’t know what I wanted to do as a kid, which is why I ended up in the Air Force.
-My father politely suggested I find something that would give me discipline.
+I didn’t know what I wanted to do early on—that’s why I joined the Air Force.
+My dad encouraged me to find discipline.

 Henry Harrison: